nicodoggie/bastion-falls/content/organizations/order-of-the-angel-of-justice.md

 +++

-The Order of the Angel of Justice is a Religious Society within the fold of \[organisation:79\].While their belief is in alignment with the dogma of the Church, they emphasize the values that the Angel of Justice represents.
+The Order of the Angel of Justice is a Religious Society within the fold of the [Orthodox Church of the Divine Masochist](@/religions/divine-masochism/orthodox/_index.md).
+While their belief is in alignment with the dogma of the Church, they emphasize the values that the Angel of Justice represents.

 Vow of Faith